riceric22/riceric22.github.io/moml.md

 2. **Linear & functional analysis.** Review: linear algebra.
 Fundamentals: function spaces.
 Example: representer theorems.
 3. **Calculus & optimization.** Review: Multivariate calculus.
 Fundamentals: optimization.
 Example: convergence rates.

 We will accompany these topics with several examples demonstrating how these core techniques are used to prove fundamental results about machine learning algorithms.
+In particular, we will prove several hallmark theoretical results from machine learning: genearlization bounds that explain why learning from data works, representer theorems that identify what functions models can learn, and convergence rates that control how long it takes to learn models.

 **Grading**: There will be approximately 10 homeworks (estimated weekly) totaling 50% of your grade.
 There will also be 3 midterms at 15% each, one per focus area.
-5% for participation.
+5% for in-class participation.

 A template for your homework solutions can be found [here](https://www.overleaf.com/read/jpxqtspbpqdk).
 Homeworks are due a week after they are assigned.